abhishekswain/jasmine2-protractor-utils/README.md

 [![npm](https://img.shields.io/npm/v/jasmine2-protractor-utils.svg?style=flat-square)](https://www.npmjs.com/package/jasmine2-protractor-utils)
 [![npm](https://img.shields.io/npm/l/jasmine2-protractor-utils.svg?style=flat-square)](https://www.npmjs.com/package/jasmine2-protractor-utils)

-# jasmine2-protractor-utils
+# azachar/jasmine2-protractor-utils
-Utilities for Protractor with jasmine2 [Screenshot, Browser Console log and more]
+A fork of Utilities for Protractor with jasmine2 [Screenshot, Browser Console log and more] that comes with a beutifull dynamic angular reporter for chat alike apps.

 1. This plugin can take screenshots for each Jasmine2 expect success/failure on *multiple browsers instances* at once.
 2. It can take screenshots for each spec failure / success as well
 3. It can fail your spec/test if the main browser console has errors
-4. It can generate beautiful angular+bootstrap HTML reports
+4. It can generate beautiful angular+bootstrap HTML reports with active filtering to easy find out why your tests are failing
 5. It can output for each browser instance console logs

 # How to install

-npm install jasmine2-protractor-utils -g
+Please note that this fork is experimental but ready to serve the purpose.

-*To install a particular version:* npm install jasmine2-protractor-utils@version
+npm install azachar/jasmine2-protractor-utils#fea-instance-screenshots -g

 # Usage